Bosonization of Majorana modes and edge states: Examples

 We will now show how the general construction presented in the previous section works in specific examples.
 We begin with a model defined on the honeycomb lattice and discuss its relation with the Kitaev's model \cite{Kitaev06}.
 Then we discuss its three-dimensional deformation, the decagonal lattice.
 Discussion of boundary effects is postponed to Section \ref{boundary}.

 We stress that this choice of lattices has been made mostly in order to simplify the presentation.
 Bosonization prescription from Sec. \ref{sec:1} is valid also on lattices of more complicated geometry: coordination numbers may vary from site to site and the translation symmetry is not necessary.
+We remark that our bosonization reduces in $(1+1)$-dimensions to the standard Jordan-Wigner transformation and as such can be thought of as its higher dimensional generalization.